JamesCBremerJr/Old-GGQ/README.md

 quadrature code and the file newton2d.f contains the two-dimensional version of the same.
 Both codes rely on the utility routines in newtls.f.

-11. The file logquads.f contains code for constructing quadrature rules for evaluating integrals of the form
+11. The file logquads.f contains code for constructing a set of quadrature rules for discretizing integral operators whose kernels have logarithmic singularities and which are given on planar curves.

-       1
-    int   ( log|x-y| p(y) + q(y) ) dy
-      -1

-with p and q polynomials of specified degrees.
+12. The file logquads2d.f contains code for constructing a set of quadrature rules for discretizing integral operators whose kernels have logarithmic singularities and which are given on planar domains.